Bizcuit/bizcuit-sfmc-jbis/README.md

   * IS_API_KEY - your Interaction Studio API Key ID
   * IS_API_SECRET - your Interaction Studio API Key Secret
   * MC_EID - your Marketing Cloud EID
-  * MC_JWT_SECRET - your Marketing Cloud Package JWT Secret Key
+  * MC_JWT_SECRET - your Marketing Cloud Package JWT Signing Secret
 * In Marketing Cloud:
   * Add a new Component to your Package
   * Select “Journey Builder Activity”, Click “Next”